determined-ai/determined/docs/architecture/introduction.rst

 -  TensorBoard Integration: TensorBoard is a popular visualization tool for TensorFlow projects.
 The CLI allows users to easily launch and manage TensorBoard instances, making it simple to visualize and analyze the training progress of their models.

--  Experiment Management: Running experiments is a fundamental part of the machine learning process.
-   With the CLI, users can effortlessly create, list, and manage experiments, as well as access important experiment metrics and logs.

 Commands and Shells
 ===================